benjajaja/rowfiles/README.md

 Go library for reading files that contain rows, similar to io.Reader and io.Writer but `T` instead of `byte`.

-For example: CSV, JSONLines, Parquet.
+Some typical formats are CSV, JSONLines, or Parquet.

 ```go
 // Read rows until EOF.